 Look for Money in Odd Places

 One of the most fascinating things Tisha shared: the crazy places they find money!
 She and her team have an exhaustive checklist they use to search for hidden items – and more often than you might think they find stuff.
 Sometimes money is taped to the underside of desk drawers, buried in the backyard, and once, gold bars were found dry-walled into the wall behind the desk.
 A hidden note left the clue as to where to find them.

 I can tell you I’ve personally helped many clients through the loss of a spouse or parent.
-You'll need to have a final tax return prepared, and if there is a trust in place assets need to be disbursed according to the terms of the trust.
+If there is a trust in place assets need to be disbursed according to the terms of the trust.
 It is a tremendous amount of work.
 If there was ever a time I would want professional help, this would be it.